The last Dance : Robust backdoor attack via diffusion models and bayesian approach: Experimental results

 \subsection{Victim models.}

 Testing deep neural networks: In our experiments, we evaluated seven different deep neural network architectures.\footnote{\href{https://huggingface.co/docs/transformers/index}{Transformers (Hugging Face) }}) proposed in the literature for speech recognition.
 In particular, we used a hubert-large-ls960-ft described in \cite{hsu2021hubert}, an whisper-large-v3 (OpenAI) described in \cite{radford2022whisper}, microsoft/unispeech-large-1500h-cv (Microsoft) described in \cite{wang2021unispeech}, an wav2vec2-large-xlsr-53 described in \cite{conneau2020unsupervised}, an facebook/data2vec-audio-base-960h (Data2vec) described in \cite{baevski2022data2vec}, an facebook/w2v-bert-2.0 (Facebook) described in \cite{barrault2023seamless} and a ntu-spml/distilhubert described in \cite{chang2022distilhubert}.
 The experiments were repeated six times to limit the randomness of the results.
 Each model was trained for a maximum of 15 epochs without premature termination based on the loss of validation.
 Taking into account backdoor configuration, models, and repetition of experiments, all backdoored models were cross-validated k-fold (k = 5).
 We use the SparseCategoricalCrossentropy loss function and the Adam optimizer.
 The learning rates for all models are set to 0.1.
 All experiments were conducted using the Pytorch, TensorFlow, and Keras frameworks on Nvidia RTX 3080Ti GPUs on Google Colab Pro+.

-\myremark{ \textit{To keep within the article's page limit, we've only tested \footnote{\href{https://github.com/Trusted-AI/adversarial-robustness-toolbox/pull/2393}{notebook code}} our attack on six Hugging Face pre-trained audio transformers, but readers are strongly encouraged to test all the pre-trained audio templates of their choice available on Hugging Face; as far as we know, our attack (BacKBayDiffMod) manages to corrupt them all systematically.}}